Sistine Chapel ceiling: Ancestors of Christ

 The figures in the lunettes appear to be families, but in every case they are families that are divided.
 The figures in them are physically divided by the name tablet but they are also divided by a range of human emotions that turn them outward or in on themselves and sometimes towards their partner with jealousy, suspicion, rage or simply boredom.
 In them Michelangelo has portrayed the anger and unhappiness of the human condition, painting, in Andrew Graham-Dixon's words, "the daily round of merely domestic life as if it were a curse".
 In their constraining niches, Gabriele Bartz and Eberhard König say, the ancestors "sit, squat and wait".
 Of the 14 lunettes, the two that were probably painted first, the families of Eleazar and Mathan and of Jacob and his son Joseph, are the most detailed.
 They become progressively broader towards the altar end, as Michelangelo painted faster and more furiously.

 Because of the constraints of the triangular shape, in each spandrel the figures are seated on the ground.
 Six include groups of figures, mostly adults with a child.
 Of the two remaining, one shows a woman with shears trimming the neck of a garment she is making while her toddler looks on.
 The biblical woman who is recorded as making a new garment for her child is Hannah, the mother of Samuel, whose child went to live in the temple; the male figure in the background is wearing a distinctive hat that might suggest that of a priest.
 Another female figure sits staring out of the picture.

+In the restoration process, the figure of Amminadab was shown to be wearing a contemporary Jewish badge, the wearing of which was being rigorously enforced at the time.
+Depictions normally occur in a pejorative context, and seem to link this figure from the Jewish past to the Renaissance present.
+In this case, it appears to place Amminadab as permanently exiled from salvation.

 Prior to restoration, of all the paintings in the chapel, the lunettes and spandrels were the dirtiest.
 Added to this, there has always been a problem of poor daytime visibility of the panels nearest the windows because of halination, the effect of bright areas blurring over less bright ones.